geekydillip/ollama-web-processor/README.md

 3. **Open your browser** and go to: `http://localhost:3000`

 4. **Process your data**:
-   - Upload a text file using drag-and-drop
+   - Upload a file (text or Excel) using drag-and-drop
    - Or paste text directly
    - Select processing type
    - Click "Process with AI"